Define BCNF. How does it differ from 3NF? Why is it considered stronger than 3NF?

 What are the differences between Primary Index, Secondary Index, and Clustering Index?

-Write a C program to find the value of Sine(X).
+Write a C program to find minimum among three numbers.